iszczesniak/cpp/categories/index.md

 ## Category of an expression

-In C++, the two most important categories of an expression are: the lvalue category and the rvalue category.
-In short, an lvalue is an expression of the lvalue category, and an rvalue is an expression of the rvalue category.

 The expression category determines what we can do with the expression.
 Some operations we can do only with an lvalue (e.g., `&x`, i.e., taking the address of variable `x`), other operations only with an